Hardscaping Ideas

 • Poured concrete

-Each material comes with its own installation quirks, costs, and long-term maintenance needs.
+Each material comes with its own installation requirements, costs, and long-term maintenance needs.
 Using the wrong one for your soil or slope can cause cracking, bulging, or collapse over time.

 • Level to within fractions of an inch.